Epothilone: Mechanism of action

-Analogs approved for medical use
+Medical use and research

+Epothilone D, with the generic drug name utidelone, was approved in China in 2021 for the treatment of metastatic breast cancer.
+Utidelone has shown benefits in a phase III breast cancer trial when added to capecitabine.

-One analog, ixabepilone, was approved in October 2007 by the United States Food and Drug Administration for use in the treatment of aggressive metastatic or locally advanced breast cancer that no longer responds to currently available chemotherapies.
-In November 2008, the EMEA refused a marketing authorization for Ixabepilone.
+One synthetic analog, ixabepilone, was approved in October 2007 by the United States Food and Drug Administration for use in the treatment of aggressive metastatic or locally advanced breast cancer that no longer responds to currently available chemotherapies.
+In November 2008, the EMEA refused a marketing authorization for ixabepilone.

-Clinical trials

-Several synthetic epothilone analogs are currently undergoing clinical development for the treatment of various cancers.